 Black Literary Suite

-The 2017 Black Literary Suite theme is Reclaiming the Black Body: Women Writing Women
+The Fall 2017 Black Literary Suite theme is Reclaiming the Black Body: Women Writing Women

-On display at the Office of Multicultural Affairs (OMA) through the end of March, we are featuring 10 foundational writer and activists of the period.
-Join us for our Kickoff Reception at OMA on Wednesday, February 8th starting at Noon.
+On display at the Kansas Union Gallery through the end of November, we are featuring 10 foundational writer and activists of the period.
+Join us for our Kickoff Reception at the Kansas Union Gallery on Wednesday, November.
+8th starting at 4pm.

-To compliment our panel discussions, we are hosting four Twitterchats every Wednesday starting at 8PM(est) / 7PM(cst).
+To compliment our panel discussions, we are hosting four Twitterchats starting at 8PM(est) / 7PM(cst) on the following dates.
 You can follow us @ProjectHBW and follow our hashtags #BlackLitSuite and #HBW.

 11/13: Performing the Body: The Black Female Body in Pop Culture

 11/27: Freeing the Body: The Vision of a Liberated Future